 Your lead scoring model will require regular review and occasional maintenance, but once your team has an accurate sense of which criteria best qualifies leads for sales readiness, your marketing automation will funnel those leads to your Sales team.
 Spending less time parsing qualified leads and more time closing sales can lead to more efficient use of their time and a higher frequency of closed deals.

 Understanding and implementing a lead scoring model may seem formidable, but the process is easy to understand when broken into digestible pieces.
 Lead scoring models are useful for businesses that receive a lot of interested customers that add to your online traffic.
 Developing the model entails some finite extra work in the short term, but in the long term, it will save you and your team a lot of time and repetitive effort going forward, which adds up.
 Think of a lead scoring model in those terms – an investment that pays off with improved efficiency and higher Sales performance – and suddenly the task becomes a whole lot easier.
-Now get out there and score some leads!
+Now get out there and score some leads using these best practices!